tom-krieger/security_baseline/README.md

 ### Cronjobs

 Gathering information can sometime consume a lot of time.
-Gathering those facts dzring Puppet runs has a significat impact on the time consumed by a Puppet run.
+Gathering those facts during Puppet runs would have a significat impact on the time consumed by a Puppet run.
 Therefore some facts are only gathered once a day using cron jobs.
-The security_baseline modules installes the following cron jobs to collect information and provide there information to the fact scripts creating the security_baseline fact.
+The `security_baseline` module installes the following cron jobs to collect information and provide the information to the fact scripts creating the `security_baseline` fact.

 #### Cron /etc/cron.d/system-file-permissions.cron